carbon-language/carbon-lang/docs/project/goals.md

 All software consumes resources: time, memory, compute, power, binary size, and so on.
 In many cases, raw resource usage is not the biggest concern.
 Instead, algorithmic efficiency or business logic dominates these concerns.
-However, there exists software where its rate of resource consumption—its performance—is critical to its successful operation.
+However, there exists software where its rate of resource consumption -- its performance -- is critical to its successful operation.
 Another way to think about when performance is critical: would a performance regression be considered a bug?
 Would it even be noticed?